 The company has described the project as a gigantic undertaking requiring an enormous amount of resources.
-It has started working on full-body sex robot but does not know when it will be finished.
+It has started working on a full-body AI sex robot but does not know when it will be finished.

 DS Doll is also working on another project it calls Clone Dolls, which uses 3D scanning technology to get specific body details of famous models and actors.

-With permission, stars and regular unfamous folks alike could create and even sell silicone dolls made in their likeness.
+With permission, stars and regular folks alike could create and even sell silicone dolls made in their likeness.

 MISSDOLL – Oral sex robot